College students -- Societies and clubs -- Nevada -- Reno -- 21st century

 Identifier: AC 0663

 Overview The University of Nevada, Reno Division of Student Services is composed of three branches: Student Life Services, Counseling Services, and Enrollment Services.
 These units provide administrative services for students' academic records and oversee many resources related to campus life and student success.
 Collection contains...

 Identifier: AC 0550

 Abstract On June 15, 2005, a group of undergraduate University of Nevada, Reno students met and formed a secret society called The Order of the Sceptre.
 It is an honor society for exceptional men and women students, seeking a diverse membership representing many different perspectives.
 Its primary purpose is to serve the interests of undergraduate students at the university.
 The Order of the Sceptre Records consist of letters to a prospective initiate, the November 2009 "Apathy Is Dead" newsletter, a...

 Abstract The records consist of flyers, invitations, and programs, including presidential scripts for some years.
 Of special interest is a compiled "Honor the Best" chart of award recipients from 1970-1999.
 There is also a blank award certificate for the 1988 program.
 Most programs include names of students, faculty and staff receiving various awards and recognition.

 Identifier: AC 0349

-Abstract The Young Women's Christian Association of the University of Nevada was organized March 25, 1898, and became a charter member of the National YWCA in 1906.
+Overview The Young Women's Christian Association of the University of Nevada was organized March 25, 1898 and became a charter member of the National YWCA in 1906.
 The name, Campus Y, was often used to distinguish it from the Reno-Sparks YWCA, formed in 1921.
 The Campus Y was very active on the campus, and ran a snack bar, provided orientation for new students, and handled the cap and gown concession in addition to a variety of other activities.
-The records in the collection cover primarily the period...
+The collection includes correspondence, reports, and...